-Originally cultivated by the British in the early 1800's, tea is commercially grown in three primary areas of India: Darjeeling in the north, Assam in the north-east, and Nilgiri in the south.
+Originally cultivated by the British in the early 1800's to meet high international demand and exceptional standards, tea is commercially grown in three primary areas of India: Darjeeling in the north, Assam in the northeast and Nilgiri in the south.

 Darjeeling is one of the world's most revered tea growing regions.
 This relatively small area lies high in the foothills of the Himalayas at elevations of 3,000 to 6,500 feet.
 Today there are more than 80 Darjeeling tea gardens in an area of less than 70 square miles.
 Here, the "Champagne of teas" is grown.
 To give you a sense for the value of this origin, it is widely estimated that 70% of the tea sold around the world as "Darjeeling Tea" was not actually grown in Darjeeling.
+Some governing bodies, such as the European Union, have given legal protection to the name "Darjeeling"—only teas produced in the region, produced to its standards can legally be labelled "Darjeeling."
 Among black tea drinkers, Darjeelings are prized for their unique characteristics and exceptional quality.

 The growing season in Darjeeling is divided into four periods: